spech13/scheduler/README.md

 3. execute command: python main.py

 verifying:
-1. You will see two messages: "You have a train" and "You have an appointment with a doctor though 30 minutes"
+1. Notification about exam will be show ten second later and repeat five second six time
-2. "You have a train" message will be show five seconds later
+2. Notification about interview will be show twenty second later and repeat ten second two time
-3. "You have an appointment with a doctor though 30 minutes" message will be show in that momemt, which specified in decorator params
-4. If you saw "You late" message, you need change date in decorator params of method "notification_about_doctor" to more after than now
+3. The calculation of the gravitational force between the earth and the moon will be output after five seconds once